ducktec/esp32c-rt/README.md

   numerous [ESP-IDF] features (secure boot etc.).
 More details on the direct-boot mode are available in the [esp32c3-direct-boot-example] repository.
   **This mode is only supported for SoC >= rev. 3**
+- Add a feature `esp32c3` (by default enabled at this point in time) that includes the memory layout of the ESP32-C3 for the linker so that this file does not have to be supplemented by downstream projects.

 ## Documentation